haimgoldfisher/OOP_Ex2/README.md

 Download the whole project and export it by the above actions:
 ```
-Code (Green Button) -> Download ZIP -> Extract to Folder -> 'cmd' in the project folder's path line
+Click Code (Green Button) -> Click Download ZIP -> Choose Extract to Folder in Zip -> Write 'cmd' in the project folder's path line
 ```
 Run the above command in cmd:
 ```
 java -jar Ex2.jar
 ```
-If you want to boot the program already with a loaded graph, use the following command:
+If you want to boot the program already with a loaded graph, use one of the following commands:
 ```
+java -jar Ex2.jar G1.json
+java -jar Ex2.jar G2.json
-java -jar Ex2.jar (G1.json/G2.json/G3.json)
+java -jar Ex2.jar G3.json
 ```
 ---------
 ## 7. Info & Resources: